Flooristics, LLC

 Share Button

-Here are just a few essential tips on hard surface performance that customers must be aware of:
+Here are a few essential tips that customers must be aware of:

 • Use rugs and mats: Catching dirt and grit at entries and exits will go a long way to prevent scratching and soiling.
-Chemicals from asphalt can also be tracked in on shoes, causing discoloration.
+Shoes can track in chemicals from asphalt, causing discoloration.

 • Regular cleaning: Letting dirt and grease build up on the floor is never a good idea, so cleaning regularly is a must to get all that ground-in dirt.

 • Choose the proper cleaning products: Harsh, heavy-duty chemicals are never a good choice for flooring.
-Mild detergents used regularly are much more effective than hard-core cleaners.
-There are cleaners that are specially formulated for different surfaces to prevent buildup.
+Mild detergents used regularly are much more effective than hardcore cleaners.
+Manufacturers formulate some cleaners for specific surfaces to prevent buildup.

 • Rinse well: Leaving cleaner behind can cause all kinds of buildup, like soap scum, which can attract and collect dirt.
 This affects the performance of the floor as a safe place to walk.

 Cleaning and maintenance procedures are an important part of keeping the hard surface floor clean and beautiful.
 Poor performance will affect the way the customer feels about the flooring and can have a negative impact on the whole room.
-Proper care is the responsibility of the owner, but if they are not educated properly, it can lead to lots of complaints.
+The owner is responsible for proper care, but without proper education, they can create many complaints.

 Filed Under: Hardwood and Laminate